HackerDom/checksystem/deploy/README.md

 Don't forget about the checkers for the game.
 You must extend [Dockerfile](Dockerfile) with you CTF's specific checkers and their denendencies.
 Also don't forget to add execute permission (`chmod +x`) to [main files](../CONFIGURE.md#services) of the checkers.

 And then start the checksystem via `docker compose up -d` and use web interface at `http://localhost`.
+By default, this deployment uses a [modern scoreboard](https://github.com/HackerDom/ctf-scoreboard-client) and you can still use original scoreboard at `http://localhost/board`.